HeliumProject/Engine/Documentation/Intro-History.md

 ## Lunar ##

 WhiteMoon Dreams had been working on their own next-generation internal game engine, Lunar.
-Lunar was principally written by Ted Cipicchio, a former lead engineer form Liquied Entertainment.
+Lunar was principally written by Ted Cipicchio, a former lead engineer form Liquid Entertainment.
 Lunar focused primarly on fundamental platform abstractions, asset tree, content processing via the FBX SDK, entity system, job management, and included a well engineered platform-abstraction for graphics (which included a Direct3D 9 implementation).
 Shortly after joining WhiteMoon it became clear that the tools from Nocturnal would mesh well with Lunar, and thus the Helium Project was born.

 ## Helium ##